Unlocking Opportunities: Celebrating Adult Learner's Week 2023 | FE News

 Level 2 Beauty Therapy apprentice, Alice Evans, shares how her learning enabled her to return to the job market after becoming a new mother.

 “My new employer was really encouraging.
 She gave me the boost I needed to study Level 2 Beauty Therapy and it’s the best thing I’ve ever done.
 My job is part-time and my employer is flexible; working around me and looking after my 16-month-old baby girl, Amelia.
 The course is not intense, and you know what to do – it’s really well organised.
 You have an online module on Moodle and everything else takes place in the salon.
-All practical tasks are completed during working hours.
+All practical and done during work hours.

 Responses